JianpingCAI/call-stack-to-plantuml/README.md

 # Call Stack to PlantUML

-This Visual Studio Code extension allows you to copy the current call stack from an active debug session and generate a PlantUML Activity diagram script.
+This Visual Studio Code extension allows you to copy the current call stack from an active debug session and generate a PlantUML Activity diagram script organized by package.
 You can then visualize the call stack using PlantUML.

 ## Features

-- Copies the call stack from the active debug session
+- Copies the call stack from the user-selected thread in an active debug session
-- Generates a PlantUML Activity diagram script from the call stack
+- Generates a PlantUML Activity diagram script from the call stack, organized by package
 - Stores the generated PlantUML script in the clipboard for easy pasting

 ## Installation